zsofiasomlai/pbx-group-security/content/roles/permanent/head-of-risk-and-compliance.md

     - Well versed in the range of risk management frameworks, including but not limited to operational, financial, data protection, and information security
     - Strong understanding of emerging UK and European legislation, such as IDD and GDPR, codes of practice and industry guidelines potentially affecting the Photobox Group
     - Able to form close working relationships and influence senior stakeholders
-    - Able to operate effectively within a fast-paced organisation.
+    - Able to operate effectively within a fast-paced organisation
     - Educated to degree level (or equivalent)